Saturday, February 2, 2019

 In 1965, Washington won election to the Illinois House of Representatives.
 He served the city's 26th District for roughly a decade, supporting legislation to advance equality.
 Washington also sought to make the birthday of slain civil rights leader Martin Luther King Jr. a statement holiday.

-During his time in the legislature, Washington ran into one serious legal problem.
-He was convicted of tax evasion for not filling tax returns for several years.
+Washington ran into one serious legal problem during his time in the legislature.
+He was convicted of tax evasion for not filing tax returns for several years.
 For his crime, Washington spent 36 days in jail in 1972.
 He became a state senator in 1977.
 Three years later, Washington moved on to national politics.
 He won a seat in the U.S. House of Representatives serving from 1981 to 1983.

 Washington faced a difficult battle in his effort to become mayor.
 While he clinched the Democratic nomination away from incumbent mayor Jane Byrne, he had to deal with some questionable campaign tactics by his Republican opponent Bernard Epton.
 Epton used a slogan—"Before It's Too Late"—that many read to be a call for voters to prevent the first black American from getting the city's top job.
 Other racially oriented attacks were also orchestrated by Epton's supporters.
 On April 12, 1983, Washington made history when he won more than 50 percent of the vote to become Chicago's new mayor.

 In 1987, Washington won re-election.
-This time around he had a sizable block of alderman behind him to help him advance his plans for the city.
+This time around, he had a sizable block of aldermans behind him to help him advance his plans for the city.
 Unfortunately, Washington died of a heart attack not long into his second term.
 He collapsed at his desk in City Hall on November 25, 1987, and was declared dead at a nearby hospital that afternoon.

 Harold Lee Washington is buried in Oak Woods Cemetery at 1035 E. 67th St., Chicago.